Christianity in East Germany: Start of the Honecker era

-The later Honecker years
+Later Honecker years

 Church/state relations only became more complex with the signing of the church/state agreement of 6 March 1978.
 Considered a watershed agreement, the church was able to secure a degree of official recognition within the communist system.
 This was by no means an extension of goodwill, but was a move undertaken by the state to stabilise the regime.
 The oil crises of 1973 and 1979 heavily impacted the German economy and the population was increasingly restless, with the Helsinki agreements having raised their expectations beyond what the regime was willing to concede.
 Thus, not only was the church/state agreement of 1978 a defensive move, it was also offensive in nature.
 Documents now made available reveal that the state viewed the agreement as a means to co-opt the church leadership as a “long arm of the state”, controlling the segments of society that the party-state could not reach.

 This initially seemed an ingenious solution, with the church's greater degree of autonomy leading many dissidents to flock to the church as a gathering place.
 At least until the mid-1980s, much of the church leadership dutifully regulated dissident activity, keeping them within bounds and sustaining their end of the bargain with the state.
 SED officials would remind church leaders that concessions granted in 1978 could be rescinded, and thus church leaders were expected to ensure activities within the church did not get out of hand.
 In this way, the SED managed to ventilate dissent effectively.

 However, this compromise soon backfired.
 The SED assumed that the church leadership could control all activities within their four walls, but under the protection of the church, groups were able to discuss sensitive issues concerning peace, human rights and the environment.
 The space this granted to these groups boosted their organisational capacities.
 In this way, the church regained political relevance as a platform through which movements and alternative points of view could flourish, paving the way for the church to take on a prominent role in the fall of the GDR.